 Support groups at WC&S promote connections among domestic violence (DV) survivors by providing a confidential and safe space for healing, without fear of judgment.
 In these support groups, each survivor can learn about domestic abuse, gain support from other survivors, and grow stronger through shared experiences.

 Women’s Center & Shelter’s domestic violence support groups are built around the S.E.L.F. model, which promotes healing from domestic violence and trauma in a safe and positive manner.
 The “S.E.L.F.
-Groups” are psycho-educational support groups that encourage clients to explore:
+Groups” are psycho-educational support groups.
+This means the leaders of the group are focused on providing education through information-sharing and the development of healthy coping mechanisms.
+These groups encourage clients to explore:

 - Emotions – how feelings such as fear, sadness and anger teach us about ourselves, as well as how to manage feelings in a healthy way